 Many visits involve placing staff and pupils into the hands of a third party provider of activities / visits.
 We would normally expect these providers to hold the LOtC Quality badge or similar.
+Organisations not holding such a badge should provide the Schools with evidence that they have appropriate insurance, risk assessments and staff qualifications.
 For overseas trips, there may not be an equivalent accreditation in the TP's location; however, we will ensure that we take all reasonable steps to check that the TP is meeting appropriate safety standards.
 It must be made absolutely clear by the trip leader what he/she and the School staff are responsible for, and what the TP is responsible for.
 In particular, at what times are pupils under TP supervision and when are they not?
 Exactly what liabilities are the TPs accepting?
 Who is the legally responsible person on the TP's staff?
 Where this understanding has been reached with a TP whom the Schools use frequently, it will not be necessary to document the answers to all these issues every time that same TP is used.
 Parents should be aware that the person with immediate responsibility for their child at any particular point in the visit may not be a member of Dame Allan's staff.